ARMSLab/lmpc-matlab/docs/README.md

 % model is anonymous function that represents the equation which describes
-% system dynamic model and in the form of dx/dt =f(x,u).
+% system dynamic model and in the form of dx/dt =f(x,u). model = @(x,u) nonlin_eq(x,u);
-% In order to make simulation of an arbitrary nonlinear system
-% you should _CREATE_YOUR_OWN_ nonlin_eq(x,u) function that calculates dx/dt
-model = @(x,u) nonlin_eq(x,u);

 % FOR MPC CONTROLLER

-%initialization of a vector for elements of reference values of
-%states for horizon length
 rr = zeros(np*nx,1);
 y  = zeros(no,Tfinal/Ts);
 uh = zeros(nu,Tfinal/Ts);

 %constraints for inputs in the whole horizon in the form of Acon*u <=Bcon [Acon,Bcon] = simple_constraints(umax,umin,np,nu);
-% weighting coefficient reflecting the relative importance of states
+% weighting coefficient reflecting the relative importance of states and control inputs Q = diag(repmat(wx, 1, np));
-% ! relative importance of states shown in vector [1000 1],where 1000 is
-% asociated with state1 and 1 with state2 respectively
-% !!
-In general, values of matrices Q and R should be tuned in order to
-% achieve satisfactory performance.
-You can vary values relative to each other
-% to observe the difference on the output and influence of such values.
-Q = diag(repmat(wx, 1, np));
 R = diag(repmat(wu, 1, np));

 % Setting the quadprog with 200 iterations at maximum opts = optimoptions('quadprog', 'MaxIter', 200, 'Display','off');